-A complimentary copy of this book was provided by Amy Clipston, Zondervan.
+This book was provided to me by Amy Clipston, Zondervan.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Published by Thomas Nelson Inc on February 2nd 2016